jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/generic-no-generators.md

 You can let the object perform a basic search by name, and let it return the right attribute.

 You could optimize things by not storing the attribute names inside every object, but only using the names stored in the class.
 But that’s for later.
-In a more optimized situation, the attributes will hardly even *be*  accessed by name anyway, but mostly by number, so you won’t even need the names then, but this is an issue for later.
+In a more optimized situation, the attributes might hardly even *be*  accessed by name anyway, but mostly by number, so you won’t even need the names then, but this is an issue for later.

 ### Related Items